Chris Bart-Williams: Sheffield Wednesday

 Once with Sheffield Wednesday, Bart-Williams was immediately given a first-team place.
 He began his career playing as an attacking midfielder.
 On 12 April 1993, he scored a hat-trick against Southampton in a 5–2 win.

 Bart-Williams played for Wednesday as a substitute in the 1993 FA Cup Final replacing Chris Waddle in the first game and Roland Nilsson towards the end of the replay.

 Bart-Williams also helped the Owls reach the Football League Cup semi-finals in the 1993–94 season and also appeared in their short-lived UEFA Cup campaign (the club's first European run since the 1960s) the previous season.

 Nottingham Forest

 After four years, he moved to Nottingham Forest for the sum of £2.5 million.
+His manager at the City Ground was Frank Clark, who had given him his senior debut at Leyton Orient.

 Bart-Williams had a successful spell with Forest, and even though he played as a defensive midfielder he managed to score 35 goals, even being the club's top scorer in the 2000–01 season, and was often clinical from free kicks and penalties.
+He played in the UEFA Cup in his first season, saw Forest relegated in his second season, promoted in his third and relegated in his fourth.
+He spent seven seasons with the East Midlands side, who finished around mid table in Division One in each of his final three seasons.

 During a game in 2000, Forest tried to experiment with their formation by playing 3–5–2 and played Bart-Williams as a sweeper.
 This experiment turned out to be a successful one as Nottingham Forest won 5–0 against Burnley, with Bart-Williams scoring twice.

 In 2001, Forest found themselves in financial difficulties and had to sell their better players.
 Bart-Williams turned down moves to Southampton and Birmingham City.